fortinet/demo-extensions/README.md

 To deploy the FortiDemo Inspector:

   1. Clone the repository.
-  2. Change to the demo-extensions directory and initialize the providers and modules:
+  2. Change to the cloned directory and initialize the providers and modules:

      ```sh
      $ cd fortidemo-inspector